nicolasbeauvais/lari18n/readme.md

 - [X] Use a filter to activate the plugin for admin / translator only
 - [X] Create a configuration file
 - [X] Handle new translation key added to a locale (translation update)
-- [ ] Handle translation key removed from a locale (translation update)
+- [X] Handle translation key removed from a locale (translation update)
 - [X] Create a command to automatically update localisation file on watched files change
+- [ ] Backup translations file (little visioning?) before updating

 ## Instalation